-90-J. Performance Guarantee

-No Certificate of Occupancy or Certificate of Compliance shall be issued until all required infrastructure and improvements shown on the Site Plan are installed, or a sufficient performance guarantee has been posted to cover the full cost of all required infrastructures and improvements not yet completed.
-Such performance guarantee shall be posted in accordance with the procedures specified within Sections 274-a(7) and 277(9) of the New York State Town Law.
-The amount and sufficiency of such performance guarantee shall be determined by the Planning Board after consultation with the Town Attorney, the Town Engineer, other local officials, or the Planning Board’s designated private consultants.

-90-K. Inspection of Improvements

-The Code Enforcement Officer shall be responsible for the overall inspection of site improvements, including coordination with the designated Town Engineer and other local officials and agencies, as may be appropriate on projects subject to Site Plan Review and Approval.
-Reasonable expenses incurred by the Town for inspections by the designated Town Engineer or other appropriate professionals, shall in addition to costs associated with Site Plan Review and Approval, be reimbursed to the Town by the applicant in accordance with Section 100-R. and the Fee Schedule established and annually reviewed by the Town Board.

 90-J. Integration of Procedures

 Whenever the particular circumstances of a proposed development require compliance with either another procedure in this Zoning Law, such as Special Use Permit Review and Approval, the requirements of the Town Land Subdivision Regulations, or the requirements of the State Environmental Quality Review Act, the Planning Board may integrate, if it deems appropriate and to the extent of its authority under law, Site Plan Review and Approval as required by this Section with the procedural and/or submission requirements for such other compliance.
 Such integration of procedures may require, upon mutual written consent of the Planning Board and the applicant, reasonable modification of the time schedules otherwise stated in this Section or in said related regulations or requirements.